DevCielo/VAE-Transformer/README.md

 # Stock Price Forecasting and Anomaly Detection with VAE and Transformer

-This project implements a pipeline for **stock price anomaly detection** using a Variational Autoencoder (VAE) and **future price forecasting** using an Enhanced Transformer model.
+This project implements a pipeline for **stock price anomaly detection** using a Variational Autoencoder (VAE) and **future price forecasting** using an Enhanced Transformer model inspired by the paper "Attention is All You Need".
 Additionally, a simple **trading strategy** is built based on the model's predictions and detected anomalies.

 ---